 If you have a Business Office Hold, you likely have an outstanding balance on your account or you need to turn in paperwork.
-Contact the Business Office at 608-796-3850 or email@example.com.
-If you have an Advisor Hold, your advisor needs to see you and approve your schedule before you can register.
+Contact the Business Office at 608-796-3850 or email@example.com or Murphy 214 for more information.

 Why can’t I drop all my classes online?